 Built on the banks of Little Butte Creek, under the name Snowy Butte Mill, local farmers would bring their wheat to the mill, their wagons lining the road for miles.
-The mill began operation in 1872.
+The Mill began operation in 1872.
 Farmers traveled from miles away, their wagons filled with grain lining the Old Military Road to Snowy Butte Creek Mill to have their flour ground.
 The miller was paid for his services by keeping every seventh bag of flour to sell in the Butte Creek general store.
 The Klamath Indians trekked 90 miles from Fort Klamath to trade berries and leather goods for flour.

-The road in front of the mill is the old military road to Fort Klamath.
+The road in front of the Mill is the old military road to Fort Klamath.
 Klamath Indians trekked 90 miles from Fort Klamath to trade berries and leather goods for flour.

 Over 130 years ago, a ship sailed majestically around the horn to Crescent City carrying giant stones, quarried in Paris, France for the purpose of grinding stone into flour.
-The mill still uses the original French buhr stones that were quarried in France, near Paris, assembled into four-foot diameter stones in Moline, Illinois.
+The Mill still uses the original French buhr stones that were quarried in France, near Paris, assembled into four-foot diameter stones in Moline, Illinois.
 The stones were carried over the mountains by wagon to Snowy Butte Creek Mill.

 A waterwheel did not power the mill but rather water flowed into a 12-foot deep penstock, its weight creating the pressure that activated turbines powering the belts and pulleys that would move the giant stones.

 Woodsy aromas of the old hand-sewn timbers and the sounds of whirring belts and clicking wheels, take visitors back to a time of simplicity.
-We invite you to take that journey with us as you explore the mysteries of a real working grist mill.